Total course requirement: 18 graduate credits (six 3.0-credit courses).

 - Students may count a maximum of two 3.0-credit course as an elective outside the Program towards their degree requirements.
 Extra courses may be counted upon appeal to the Graduate Program.

-- Students may count a maximum of two 3.0-credit Directed Reading courses towards their degree requirements.
-The student’s advisor or supervisor and the Graduate Program must approve these courses.
+- Students may count a maximum of two 3.0-credit independent study courses towards their degree requirements (FILM 5600, FILM 5700, FILM 5800).
+The Graduate Program must approve these courses.

 For a list of other courses offered in the Graduate Program in Film, please visit the Courses page.